MyroG/MyroP-s-Arcade-Machine/README.md

 This asset requires :
 - The latest version of VRCSDK 3
 - UdonSharp 1.0 minimum, 1.0b is fine too, it does not work with older versions of U#
+- TextMeshPro

+## License

+MIT, but this prefab uses a few other external assets :
+- The font is licenced under OFL (Open font license), a copy of the license can be found in the font folder
+- The hologram shader by andydbc is licenced under the MIT license

 ## Some more technical informations